Sacroiliac (SI) joint injections are a diagnostic tool and treatment option for SI joint dysfunction.

-Your medical professional has weighed the benefits of this treatment against its risks to determine this is the best treatment option for you.
+Your Gilbert sacroiliac joint injections provider has weighed the benefits of this treatment against its risks to determine this is the best treatment option for you.
 If you have further concerns, discuss them with your doctor.

-Before your procedure, your doctor may ask you to stop taking non-steroidal anti-inflammatory drugs (NSAIDs), immunosuppressant medication, and blood thinners to reduce your risk of serious complications or infections.
+Before your sacroiliac joint injections Gilbert pain specialist Dr. Kuppusamy may ask you to stop taking non-steroidal anti-inflammatory drugs (NSAIDs), immunosuppressant medication, and blood thinners to reduce your risk of serious complications or infections.
 If you are pregnant or suspect you are pregnant, talk to your doctor about alternative treatment options.
 Your healthcare professional may ask you not to eat or drink several hours before the procedure.
 This procedure cannot be performed if the patient has an active infection or symptoms of a cold, flu, or similar malady.
 If you experience these symptoms on the day of the procedure, you will need to reschedule your injections.

 During the procedure, you will lie face down on the table.
 The healthcare professional performing your procedure may administer general anesthesia through an IV, depending on your comfort levels and pain tolerance.
 They will then sanitize the skin surrounding your SI joint and inject local anesthesia into the area.
 Using x-ray guidance and contrast dye, they will inject the numbing medication.
 They will inject lidocaine or bupivacaine for diagnostic tests, while they will inject a corticosteroid or other anti-inflammatory medicine for therapeutic nerve blocks.

 This procedure lasts between twenty and thirty minutes, and you will remain in an observation room afterward to ensure no immediate complications or adverse reactions occur.